javierjorge77/alpha/README.md

 This is the repository for the first alpha blog app on Udemy course

-This was updated in Cloud 9
+This was updated in Cloud 9g

+second test...